kartikluke/invoicefalcon.com/_posts/2020-03-09-set-up-emails.md

     {% endif %}
 {% endraw %}

 Note - You can replace the text 'Please complete the payment for your order by clicking on this link' with any text of your choice.
-When updating this text, please ensure that '- {{ invoice.payment_link }}' is still present at the end of that line.
+When updating this text, please ensure that '- {%raw%}{{ invoice.payment_link }}{%endraw%}' is still present at the end of that line.